m-mueller678/getrandom/README.md

 # getrandom

-This is a fork of [getrandom](https://github.com/m-mueller678/getrandom) that always uses the `custom` implementation if the `custom` feature is set.
+This is a fork of [getrandom](https://github.com/m-mueller678/getrandom) with a `force_custom` feature.
+Enabling this feature makes getrandom use your custom function even if an implementation is available for your target.
-`getrandom` normally uses the custom implementation only as a last resort for [security reasons](https://github.com/rust-random/getrandom/pull/269).
+`getrandom` intentionally omits this for [security reasons](https://github.com/rust-random/getrandom/pull/269).
 If you really want to force the use of a custom function, you can do it by specifying this fork in your `Cargo.toml`:

 ```toml